ik4Rus/coding_tipps/README.md

-# coding_tipps
+# Short Python tips
-Short programming tips and tricks
+A collection of short coding tips for Python.